elastic/terraform-provider-elasticstack/docs/resources/kibana_data_view.md

 - `runtime_field_map` (Attributes Map) Map of runtime field definitions by field name. (see [below for nested schema](#nestedatt--data_view--runtime_field_map))
 - `source_filters` (List of String) List of field names you want to filter out in Discover.
 - `time_field_name` (String) Timestamp field name, which you use for time-based Data views.
-- `title` (String) Comma-separated list of data streams, indices, and aliases that you want to search.
-Supports wildcards (*).

 <a id="nestedatt--data_view--field_attrs"></a>
 ### Nested Schema for `data_view.field_attrs`